The Sports Network: Other

-Significant international broadcast rights
+International broadcast rights

+TSN has broadcast the IIHF World Junior Championship coverage annually since 1992, produced by Paul Graham, after reaching a broadcast agreement with then Hockey Canada vice-president Bob Nicholson.
+TSN initially covered only the Team Canada games, then added all games in Team Canada's pool.
+TSN gradually expanded coverage to include all games of the tournament.
+As of the 2021 Championships, all pre-tournament and in-tournament games were broadcast.

 Along with its coverage of Canadian events, TSN also airs coverage of international sporting events (primarily American), often simulcast from other broadcasters.

 TSN also currently airs Formula One, NASCAR Cup Series, and NASCAR Xfinity Series events (as of the 2016 season, coverage of F1 events is supplied from Sky Sports).

 As of the 2017 season, TSN serves as the exclusive cable rightsholder of the National Football League in Canada, alongside terrestrial rightsholder CTV, carrying all national game packages (including Sunday Night Football, Monday Night Football, and Thursday Night Football), as well as Sunday afternoon games.
 In 2022, the NFL renewed its contract with Bell under a multi-year deal, gaining exclusive Canadian rights to Thursday Night Football (as part of its move to Prime Video), and the expanded Monday Night Football schedule (including ESPN's NFL International Series game).
 TSN also carries ESPN's NFL studio programs, including NFL Live, Sunday NFL Countdown, and Monday Night Countdown, while NFL RedZone is carried on TSN's streaming platforms.

-TSN is the exclusive rightsholder in Canada for all four Tennis Grand Slams; in 2012, the channel signed multi-year extensions for the Australian Open, French Open and Wimbledon., followed by the US Open the following year.
+TSN is the exclusive rightsholder in Canada for all four tennis Grand Slams; in 2012, the channel signed multi-year extensions for the Australian Open, French Open and Wimbledon., followed by the US Open the following year.
 In 2016, TSN also re-gained rights to non-domestic ATP World Tour Masters 1000 and ATP World Tour 500 series events.
 In 2020, TSN also acquired rights to WTA Tour Premier 5 and Premier Mandatory events.
-Both exclude the National Bank Cup due to exclusive media and sponsorship rights held by Rogers Media and Sportsnet, sold separately from other events.
+Both exclude the National Bank Open due to exclusive media and sponsorship rights held by Rogers Media and Sportsnet, sold separately from other events.